laboon/ebook/text/30_defects.md

 The last kind of defect is one common to all programs - a program should not die unexpectedly.
 That is, the intent of the user or the original writer or installer of the program is that the system should be running at some point in time, that program should be running at that point in time.

 Software may "shut down hard" without it necessarily being a defect.
 For example, sending a SIGKILL (via `kill -9` or a similar command) to a Unix process causes the program to cease execution without running any of its shutdown routines.
 However, it did not die unexpectedly - the user wanted it to do so and even sent it a message telling it to do exactly that!
 The reason that the user had to send a SIGKILL to the process may be a defect, but the fact that it stopped running under these circumstances is not a defect.
-If the system dies to a segmentation fault, an untrapped division by zero, or dereferencing a null pointer, these are all considered defects.
+If the system dies due to a segmentation fault, an untrapped division by zero, or dereferencing a null pointer, these are all considered defects.
 They should never happen in a program, even if the requirements do not specify that "the program shall run without any null pointer exceptions".

 Finally, note that the word "bug" is often used interchangeably with the word "defect".
 They mean exactly the same thing, but "bug" is much more colloquial.
 In this book, the word "defect" will be used, except in those cases where author forgets to do so.